r57zone/DSAdvance/README.md

 # Features
 ✔️ Tilt driving and aiming support (gyroscope, no additional settings required);<br>
 ✔️ Easy switching between driving and aiming modes (maximum innovative motion gameplay);<br>
-✔️ Windows control, volume adjustment, and screenshot creation using a gamepad;<br>
+✔️ Windows control, volume adjustment, taking screenshots and videos using a gamepad;<br>
-✔️ Remapping Xbox controller buttons, different profiles;<br>
+✔️ Remapping Xbox controller buttons, different profiles.
+Supports "Motion Wheel Buttons" and gamepad tilts, and +8 additional buttons;;<br>
-✔️ Keyboard and mouse emulation for old games, as well as profiles;<br>
+✔️ Keyboard and mouse emulation for old games, as well as profiles.
+Supports "Motion Wheel Buttons" and gamepad tilts, and +8 additional buttons;<br>
-✔️ Support for adaptive triggers for Sony DualSense in USB connection mode (pistol, rifle, sniper rifle, bow, car pedal);<br>
+✔️ Support for adaptive triggers for Sony DualSense (pistol, rifle, sniper rifle, bow, car pedal);<br>
 ✔️ Various emulation modes for games with adaptive triggers;<br>
+✔️ Support for two gamepads, the first with full functionality, and the second with simplified features (must be enabled in the config);<br>
+✔️ Support for playing on a single Joy-Con, with full emulation of all buttons using the "gesture wheel" (gamepad tilts);<br>
 ✔️ Battery level display on the light bar and player indicators (for Sony gamepads);<br>
 ✔️ Turning off the light bar for full immersion in the dark;<br>
-✔️ Support for two gamepads, the first with full functionality, and the second with simplified features (must be enabled in the config);<br>
 ✔️ Support for external modified racing pedals with any 16 buttons;<br>
 ✔️ Support for emulating any Xbox controller button presses using a Digispark joystick (up to 16 buttons);<br>
+✔️ Left-handed mode is supported, where the buttons are mirrored from right to left.
+Switch the Xbox profile to `Left-Handed`;<br>

 Multiple operation modes are supported.
 You can switch between them by pressing the touchpad on DualSense and DualShock 4, the `Capture` and `Home` buttons on Pro Controllers and Joy-Cons (pressing `Home` again toggles aim mode — always/L2), or by pressing the touchpad on gamepads compatible with DualShock 4 but lacking a touch sensor (if the `ChangeModesWithoutAreas` parameter is set to `1`).
 You can also change operation modes using `ALT` + `1/2`.
 You can also switch operation modes using `ALT` + `1/2`.
 Pressing `ALT + 1` again disables driving mode, and pressing `ALT + 2` again toggles the aim mode (always/L2).